raquo/scala-dom-testutils/README.md

 ## Project Status

 This project exists only to serve the needs of testing [Laminar](https://github.com/raquo/Laminar) and the basic needs of testing Laminar applications.
 Emphasis on _basic_.
-This is not going to be a full fledged test kit.
+This is not going to be a full fledged test kit, nor are there any guarantees of documentation or stability.
 I just don't have the time for this.
 If you want something bigger, you'll need to fork this and/or create your own.
 It's a very small project anyway.

 ## Versioning